sanderfrenken/MoreSpriteKit/README.md

 # MoreSpriteKit

 This repository offers additional node types and effects which you can use in combination with [SpriteKit](https://developer.apple.com/spritekit/).
+In addition it provides extensions to make complicated tasks a bit easier, and improve the readability of your code.

 All sources are written in Swift.

 ### MSKAnimatedLabel